For all your employment answers, simply follow our guide below:

 - Sick – for the first 6 months of employment, only 1 day’s leave on full pay for every 26 days of work.
 After the first 6 months of employment, the remainder of 30 days’ leave on full pay during a 36-month period.
 A medical certificate needs to be given after two continuous days of leave (no medical certificate – no pay).

-- Maternity: 4 continuous months’ leave without pay (can claim benefits from the Unemployment Insurance Fund).
-Can only return to work after 6 weeks of given birth, unless the return is certified by medical practitioner or midwife.
+- Maternity – 4 continuous months’ leave without pay (can claim benefits from the Unemployment Insurance Fund).
+Can only return to work after 6 weeks from giving birth, unless the return is certified by medical practitioner or midwife.

 - Remuneration: daily, weekly or monthly payment of compensation in Rand (can be in cash, cheque or by electronic transfer into an employee’s bank account) and/or in kind, by no later than 7 days after it becomes due.
 A pay slip must be given that shows the calculation of an employee’s compensation, and all deductions made (deductions must be agreed to by an employee or allowed by law) from it.